subutai-attic/subos/Readme.md

 **./autobuild.sh -e box -p**	create Subutai vagrant box without rebuilding snap package if old one is exist

 ## Deploying Subutai Management server
-Once you have host with installed Subutai package you can run command
+Once you have host with installed Subutai package, you can run command

      sudo subutai import management

 and after few minutes you will have your own Subutai Management server deployed and ready to create your environments.
-You can access Subutai Web UI in browser by typing an address https://<host_ip>:8443
+You can access Subutai Web UI in browser by typing an address https://host_ip:8443

 login: admin

 password: secret

 You can add more Subutai hosts to this management server just by setting up new VMs in the same LAN.
-If you want to set up several SS management servers in the same LAN, you need to change "MNG_VLAN" value in common/subutai.env file before build or reboot already deployed host after MNG_VLAN value update.
+If you want to set up several different SS management servers in the same LAN, you need to change "MNG_VLAN" value in common/subutai.env file before build or reboot already deployed host after MNG_VLAN value update.